 What to Serve with Honey Mustard Wings

 My Honey Mustard Sauce is great for dipping vegetables as well as chicken wings, so I made a little extra so I could serve some broccoli florets along with the wings.
 You could also do some celery and carrot sticks for more variety.
-A little bit of classic Creamy Coleslaw would also be a nice side.
+A little bit of classic Creamy Coleslaw would also be a nice side, as would a Classic Three Bean Salad, or Loaded Smashed Potatoes.

 Baked Chicken Wings